PESD/akbash/akjob/README.md

 * You may specify an interval when the job executes.
 For instance, execute every 15 minutes.
 A datetime.timedelta is used.
 * You may schedule execution times on a monthly or weekly basis.
 In other words, you may provide a list of days of the month and the job will execute on those day.
 For weekly jobs, you provide a list of days of the week.
 Along with a list of days, you must also specify a time of the day the job should execute.

 In addition to scheduling when a job should execute, you may specify when the job should not execute.
-An example of how this is useful: A job could be schedule using an interval of 1 hour but only run between the hours of 6 am and 6 pm.
+For example, a job could be scheduled using an interval of 1 hour but have limit set to only allow the job to run between the hours of 6 AM and 6 PM.
+The job will execute every hour between 6 AM and 6 PM each day.

 Types of limits and restrictions:
 * You may stop a job from executing using a generic enabled and disabled flag.
 * You may limit the number of times a job is executed.
 If a job reaches the run count limit, it will no longer execute.
 * You may limit job execution to a window of time each day.
-For example, only run the job between 9 am and 5 pm.
+For example, only run the job between 9 AM and 5 PM.
 * You may limit job execution to
     * specific days of the week
     * specific days of the month